Gems is a series of seven sculptures, cast in porcelain. As the title suggests, the sculptures look like stones, but not ordinary gray stones.

 In the garden of our family cabin in the south of Norway, we have a stone bed with white stones.
-As a child, I was very fascinated by these stones, and considered them almost like diamonds.
-I thought they were rare and very valuable.
-As an adult, I still don't know what stones they are, but hardly rare or valuable.
-The choice of glaze on my gems is inspired by my enthusiasm for these white stones, and all the time I spent admiring them.
+As a child I was very fascinated by these stones, almost considering them diamonds.
+I thought they were very rare and very valuable.
+As an adult, I still don't know what kind of stones they are, but certainly not rare and expensive.
+The value lay in my experience with the stones.

 Gems has been exhibited at Hvitsen Salong 2022.